CyrielleAlbert/asteroids-frontend-react/README.md

 There are several important missing features:

-- Version for small screens and Medium screens
-- Types from the data fetched
 - Limitation on which start date /end date the user picks so that it is always a week
 - FE error handling of errors in the query to the backend
 - Accessibility